 - 24 hours of transfer or elective courses

 - 33 hours of required course work (24 of which must be formal course work - not directed study)

-- 3 hours for the Study of Religion course or its equivalent
+- 3 hours for the Study of Religion course

 - Non-credit earning Homiletics Pedagogy Requirement